mfacecchia/attendance-tracker/README.md

   </tr>
   <tr>
     <td>/user/updatepassword/verify</td>
     <td>Validates the already input password from `/user/updatepassword` form.
-For more information about password verification and encryption, <a href = "#encryption-methods">this section</a> will better explain the process.</td>
+For more information about password verification and hashing, <a href = "#hashing-methods">this section</a> will better explain the process.</td>
   </tr>
   <tr>
     <td>/auth/github</td>